 “Textile Talks” features weekly presentations and panel discussions from the International Quilt Museum, the Modern Quilt Guild, Quilt Alliance, San Jose Museum of Quilts & Textiles, Studio Art Quilt Associates and Surface Design Association.
 The programs are presented live on Zoom at 2 p.m.
 Eastern (adjust for your time zone) each Wednesday.

-Preregistration is required and recordings are available (links below).
+Preregistration is required and recordings for all past Textile Talks are available here.

 Click to register: